iddy-ani/codex/README.md

 ## Why Codex?

-Codex CLI is built for developers who already **live in the terminal** and want ChatGPT-level reasoning **plus** the power to actually run code, manipulate files, and iterate - all under version control.
+ExpertGPT Codex CLI is built for developers who already **live in the terminal** and want ChatGPT-level reasoning **plus** the power to actually run code, manipulate files, and iterate - all under version control.
 In short, it's _chat-driven development_ that understands and executes your repo.